 Read our final decision

-We have completed reviewing the 2021-22 minimum feed-in tariffs that your energy company is allowed to pay you for power you export to the grid from small renewable energy sources including solar panels.
+In February 2021 we completed our review of the 2021-22 minimum feed-in tariffs.
+Energy retailers must pay you at least the minimum for power you export to the grid from small renewable energy sources including solar panels.

 View more information about the minimum feed-in tariff and how it affects you.

-Minimum feed-in tariffs to apply from 1 July 2021
+Minimum feed-in tariffs that apply from 1 July 2021

-Relevant retailers can offer solar customers the minimum flat feed-in tariff and/or time-varying feed-in tariffs for electricity exported to the grid.
-The table below shows the minimum feed-in tariffs to apply from 1 July 2021.
+Retailers can offer solar customers a flat feed-in tariff and/or time-varying feed-in tariffs for electricity exported to the grid.
+The table below shows the minimum feed-in tariffs that apply from 1 July 2021.

 Retailers may offer feed-in tariffs higher than the minimum.